GetDKAN/dkan_starter/docs/common_tasks/update-data-starter.rst

 This performs the following:

-* **ahoy data-starter-update VERSION**  downloads data_starter_private and updates everything outside of the 'config' folder.
+* **ahoy build update-dkan-starter VERSION**  downloads dkan_starter and updates everything outside of the 'config' folder.
 * **ahoy build custom updates** the custom modules in custom.make
 * **ahoy build overrides** patches dkan with items from overrides.make
 * **ahoy build config** adds config in config.yml to various items

-This removes everything outside of the config/ folder with the data_starter updates and then applies the local overrides and settings that are contained in the config folder.
+This removes everything outside of the config/ folder with the dkan_starter updates and then applies the local overrides and settings that are contained in the config folder.

 If a module is removed from sites/all/modules/contrib after running ``ahoy build update VERSION`` then it was not defined in ``custom.make``.